 ІІ.
 National competition programme:

-– «Our peaceful sky» (jointly with Kharkiv aerospace club named after Hryzodubova of Defence Strengthening Society of Ukraine).
+– aerial photography contest«Like a bird in the sky» (jointly with Kharkiv aerospace club named after Hryzodubova of Defence Strengthening Society of Ukraine);

 3.7.
 After reviewing the works, selected under the competition programme of the Festival, the jury also awards prizes in the following nominations: